sfc-gh-klochen/sfsnowsightextensions/Readme.md

 Open your terminal (I recommend [iTerm2](https://iterm2.com/)) and change working directory to where you saved the file to.

-Run this command in the shell to remove the quarantine attribute that will otherwise stop the application from running:
+To avoid OS security warnings, run this command in the shell to remove the quarantine attribute:
 ```
 xattr -d com.apple.quarantine SnowflakePS.*.zip
 ```